 - No grinder

 Great for the average user, the Infuser is versatile and straightforward enough that doesn’t require you to be a serious barista to pull a short of delicious and rich espresso.
-It’s a forgiving machine that can make great latte art, just make sure to get a quality conical burr grinder.
-Give yourself a couple of weeks to get the techniques right; after all, the leaning is easy and overall, excellent value for money.
+Breville Cappuccino and Espresso maker is a forgiving machine that can make great latte art, just make sure to get a quality conical burr grinder.
+Give yourself a couple of weeks to get the techniques right; after all, the learning is easy and overall, excellent value for money.

 Specifications: 12.5 x 12.5 x 13.2 inches, it weighs 17 pounds and runs on 110V with 1600W.